 Rent is only one obligation that struggling businesses have – they are also likely to owe sums to suppliers, employees and HMRC.
 When businesses reach this level of financial difficulty they will likely seek restructuring options, with one options being the moratorium procedure introduced by the Corporate Insolvency and Governance Act 2020.

-This gives viable businesses who are currently struggling some protection from court or other enforcement action, offering a period of time to reorganise their operations or seek reinvestment, protected.
-It is a short-term option where existing management stays in place but are overseen by a qualified insolvency practitioner, who acts as monitor.
+This gives viable businesses who are currently struggling some protection from court or other enforcement action, offering a period of time to reorganise their operations or seek reinvestment.
+It is a short-term option where existing management stays in place, but are overseen by a qualified insolvency practitioner who acts as monitor.

-It remains to be seen whether this is an effective solution for struggling businesses, many of whom are currently being supported by financial relief from the chancellor in the form of the furlough scheme (currently in place until the end of April 2021) and business interruption and bounce-back loans.
+It remains to be seen whether this is an effective solution for struggling businesses, many of whom are currently being supported by financial relief from the chancellor in the form of the furlough scheme and financial support.

 The moratorium only suspends a landlord’s rights of action for a limited time - it does not affect the general obligations of the tenant under a lease.
 However, these obligations may be varied by other restructuring options available, such as a CVA.